smitskecbs/solana-tools/README.md

 ---

-## ✨ Notes
+## 💡 Philosophy
-- All tools now fully support **Solana Kit** for future-proof RPC features.
-- All legacy **web3.js v1** implementations kept for compatibility.
-- Workspace linting, folder structure, and scripts standardized.
+This repo is built to:

+- ✨ Help new Solana developers learn quickly
+- 🔍 Provide clean CLI utilities for debugging
+- ♻️ Support both old (web3.js v1) and future (Solana Kit v2) stacks
+- 🚀 Keep tools fast, simple, and open-source

 ---

 ## 📜 License
-MIT
+MIT — Free to use, modify and build on.